Understanding the OWASP Mobile Top 10 Security Risks: Part One (M1-M3)

 The best way to avoid creating vulnerabilities through improper platform usage is by understanding and strictly following platform development guidelines.
 Following best practices for features such as iOS Keychain, Touch ID, and Android Intents serves to minimize the possibility of loose implementation of controls.
 Apps can also be restricted from communicating with other apps, which prevents them from becoming major exploits and/or giving way to significant reputational damage.

+Next on the list of the OWASP Mobile Top 10 vulnerabilities is the issue of data storage.
 Most apps store some kind of information about their users, often referred to as personally identifiable information (PII).
 This can range from access tokens and option preferences to medical history and credit card details.
 If this data is not stored securely, hackers can access it and use it for a number of purposes.

 Why it’s a problem